BravishkaSkytano/hugo-theme-kaleidoscope/README.md

 For more information on installing themes, refer to [Hugo's official setup guide.](https://gohugo.io/overview/installing/)

-### Keeping your site up-to-date when theme is updated using GitHub Actions
+### Keeping your site up-to-date when the theme is updated using GitHub Actions

 This works for both Git Submodules and Go Modules, you just need to specify which one you want to use by [enabling and configuring Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file).